imagine, discover, create

 Virtual & Global

-- November 5 (deadline) - NCWIT Award for Aspirations in Computing applications are open for young women in grades 9 through 12.
+- November 5 (deadline) - NCWIT Award for Aspirations in Computing applications will open soon for young women in grades 9 through 12.
 If you have an interest in computing, this is an awesome way to get recognized, get a scholarship and get connected with other women who have a passion for tech.
-Apply now.

-- Ongoing - The Connectory, find an opportunity near you to connect your child to STEM learning.
+- The Connectory - find an opportunity near you to connect your child to STEM learning.